pyfsi/coconut/examples/turek/openfoam2d_kratos_structure2d/turek_openfoam2d_kratos_structure2d.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YAe1HrT89k4" title="FSI simulation of Hron &amp; Turek benchmark" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-With these solver, the run time is significantly smaller than that of the same test case with [Fluent and Abaqus](../fluent2d_abaqus2d/turek_fluent2d_abaqus2d.md).
+With these solvers, the run time is significantly smaller than that of the same test case with [Fluent and Abaqus](../fluent2d_abaqus2d/turek_fluent2d_abaqus2d.md).
 For details on boundary conditions and parameters refer to the example with [Fluent and Abaqus](../fluent2d_abaqus2d/turek_fluent2d_abaqus2d.md).

 The accuracy of the simulation framework can be assessed by comparing with the results in Turek and Hron [[1](#1)].